nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-The Career Development category provides resources to support professionals in advancing their technical careers, including best practices, tips for navigating the job interview process, and insights into the lighter side of working in tech.
-This category features a collection of articles and guides across three subcategories: Best Practices, Humor In Tech, and Job Interview Preparation.
+The Career Development category provides resources to help technical professionals enhance their skills and navigate their careers, including best practices, job interview preparation, and lighthearted perspectives on the industry.
+This category offers a range of articles and tips across three subcategories: Best Practices, Humor In Tech, and Job Interview Preparation.
 *Subcategories: Best Practices, Humor In Tech, Job Interview Preparation* *Items: 3*